 Making a homemade buckwheat bread can be SO easy and simple!
 This recipe calls for 6 simple ingredients and you won’t need any yeast, kneading the dough nor rising time to prepare it.
 It makes for a healthy, gluten-free and super filling bread that’s perfect for morning toasts or snacking.

 You might have heard of my love for buckwheat before.
-I have talked about it in my buckwheat wraps post: the intense hearty, roasted and nutty flavor from the grain-like seeds is just so satisfying.
+I have talked about it in my buckwheat wraps or buckwheat pancake posts: the intense hearty, roasted and nutty flavor from the grain-like seeds is just so satisfying.
 I grew up eating buckwheat regularly and I still get excited to include it in my meals, so I feel more than enthusiastic to share this new buckwheat recipe with you guys.

 And this extra easy vegan buckwheat bread is definitively a new favorite.
 It makes for more of a dense bread that “sticks to your ribs”, so if you hate to get hungry at 10 am, then this bread is a must-try.
 You can prepare it ahead of a busy week to have nourishing breakfasts later without much effort.